 How will I know if my employer offers me a QSEHRA?

-You'll get a notice from your employer with your QSEHRA dollar amount.
+You'll get a letter from your employer with your QSEHRA amount.

-If I'm offered a QSEHRA, am I still eligible for a tax credit through the Marketplace?
+If I'm offered a QSEHRA, am I still eligible for the tax credit through the Marketplace?

 The amount of QSEHRA you get will change the tax credit amount you’re eligible for.
 You may either be eligible for some or no tax credit.

-When you apply for coverage, the Marketplace won’t have information about your QSEHRA, so the tax credit amount shown on your eligibility notice won't account for the amount of help you can get through your employer.
-For this reason, you may not want to use all of the tax credit that's shown in your Marketplace eligibility notice.
+When you apply for coverage, the Marketplace won’t have information about your QSEHRA, so you may not want to use all of the tax credit that's shown in your Marketplace eligibility notice.

-Your QSEHRA amount will affect your final eligibility for a premium tax credit, which is determined when you file a federal income tax return for the year.
-At tax time, the Internal Revenue Service (IRS) will determine your final eligibility for a tax credit based on how much QSEHRA your employer offered you (your eligibility for a tax credit will be affected even if you didn’t use the QSEHRA).
-Your tax credit amount could also be affected by any changes in your income, or other life changes, during the year.
-If you use more tax credit than you’re eligible for, you’ll have to pay it back with your taxes.
+Your QSEHRA amount will affect your final eligibility for the premium tax credit, which is determined when you file a federal income tax return for the year.
+When you file your taxes, the Internal Revenue Service will determine your final eligibility for the tax credit based on how much QSEHRA your employer offered you (your eligibility for the tax credit is affected even if you didn’t use the QSEHRA).
+Your tax credit amount could also be affected by any changes in your income or other life changes during the year.
+If you use more of the premium tax credit than you qualify for, you’ll have to pay the difference back when you file your federal taxes.
 Learn more about reporting life changes.

 How do I use my QSEHRA and tax credit?

-To reduce your chances of having to pay money back, it's best not to use any of your tax credit.
-If you do use it, be sure to reduce the amount of tax credit you use by at least the amount of your QSEHRA.
+To avoid the risk of paying back any of the credit at tax time, it's best not to use any of your tax credit now.
+If you do use it, lower the amount of tax credit you use by at least the amount of your QSEHRA.
 The Marketplace asks how much tax credit you want to use each month.
-So if your employer's notice tells you a monthly amount, you can subtract that amount from the tax credit the Marketplace offers you.
-If your employer's notice gives a QSEHRA amount for the year, remember to divide the QSEHRA amount by the number of months you’ll be covered (most people will use 12 months).
+So, if your employer's letter tells you a monthly amount, you can subtract that amount from the tax credit the Marketplace offers you.
+If your employer's letter gives a QSEHRA amount for the year, remember to divide the QSEHRA amount by the number of months you’ll be covered (most people will use 12 months).

-If you use less tax credit than you're eligible for, you can still claim the tax credit amount you didn’t use when you file your federal tax return.
+If you use less tax credit than you're eligible for, you can still claim the tax credit amount you didn’t use when you file your federal taxes.

-I received a QSEHRA notice from my employer after I enrolled in Marketplace coverage for the year.
+I got a QSEHRA letter from my employer after I enrolled in Marketplace coverage for the year.
 What should I do?

 What if I'm not eligible for the tax credit?

-If you apply for Marketplace coverage and the Marketplace determines you’re not eligible for the premium tax credit, you can still use your QSEHRA to help pay for a Marketplace plan.
-And depending on your final household income for the year, the IRS may determine that you’re eligible for a premium tax credit when you file your federal income tax return.
+If you apply for Marketplace coverage and you’re not eligible for the premium tax credit, you can still use your QSEHRA to help pay for a Marketplace plan.
+Depending on your final household income for the year, the Internal Revenue Service may determine you’re eligible for the premium tax credit when you file your federal taxes.